Banque Franco-Japonaise

 The Banque Franco-Japonaise (BFJ) (日仏銀行, Nichi-Futsu Ginkō, lit.
 'French-Japanese Bank') was a mid-sized bank headquartered in Paris, France.
 It was founded in 1912 with intent to pursue common projects with Japanese stakeholders in Asia, especially in China.
+Its Japanese activities were liquidated in 1945, whereas the French entity, renamed Crédit Parisien in 1954, eventually formed the kernel of the banking subsidiary of Axa.